la-mari/project1/readme.txt

 Project 1: War

+A JavaScript "War" card game that can be played in web browsers.

 Game Rules:
- - each player starts with 26 random cards taken from a 52 card deck
+ - Each player starts with 26 random cards taken from a 52 card deck
- - each "battle", player and computer will reveal "top" card
+ - Each "battle", player and computer will reveal "top" card
-   - highest card wins and collects both played cards
+   - Highest card wins and collects both played cards
- - when both players play equally-valued cards, they enter a "WAR"
+ - When both players play equally-valued cards, they enter a "WAR"
-   - both players wager their next 3 cards and play the fourth-on-deck
+   - Both players wager their next 3 cards and play the fourth-on-deck
-   - winner collects all wagered/played cards
+   - Winner collects all wagered/played cards
- - first player to collect all cards wins
+ - First player to collect all cards wins